For additional questions or support, please contact us.

 Addressing the Coronavirus - All new admissions will be tested for COVID-19

 The health, safety and well-being of our patients is Glenbeigh's top priority.
 Systems and processes remain in place during the COVID-19 pandemic to protect both patients and staff.
-Effective Monday, May 11, 2020, all new admissions to Glenbeigh will be tested for COVID-19.
+All new admissions to Glenbeigh will be tested for COVID-19.
 This measure is being added to the pre-screen and screening processes already being practiced.

 COVID-19 PCR swab tests will be administered by Glenbeigh's nursing staff on the day of admission.
 These are the most accurate tests available.